 An emergency can instantly tip the scales even if you’re carefully managing cash flow.
 Maybe a major piece of equipment will go down, your supplier will unexpectedly raise their rates, or your best-paying client will miss their deadline.
 You may be tempted to take out a high-interest loan or secure funding through another unfavorable source if you don’t have cash set aside to cope with these situations.

 However, doing this makes it very difficult to gauge the financial health of your business and budget.
 It can create problems at tax time or if you try for a business loan later too.
-Always set up an account for your business and keep your personal funds and expenses separate.
+Always set up an account for your business and keep your personal funds and personal expenses separate to avoid serious business blunders.

 10. Not Having Enough Working Capital